Trilldog13/Trilldog13/README.md

 💡 I’m not technical, but I’m curious.

-I invest time in understanding what engineers actually do so I can hire better, ask better questions, and collaborate more effectively.
+I invest time in understanding what engineers actually do so I can hire better, ask better questions, and (try to) collaborate more effectively.

-📝 I'm documenting my journey in tech recruitment — sharing insights into interview practices, hiring decisions, sourcing strategies, and what really happens behind the scenes.
+📝 I'm documenting my journey in tech recruitment — sharing insights into recruitment, AI 'stuff', and what really happens behind the scenes.
 If it helps even a few people feel more informed or prepared, that's good enough for me.

 ---